 Pests are also influenced by temperature, humidity, and changing seasons.
 Warm, humid weather can encourage termite and mosquito activity, while colder months drive rodents and insects indoors seeking warmth.
 In Mississippi’s climate, seasonal transitions can trigger sudden spikes in certain pest populations.

-Scheduling pest control near me during these high-risk times can provide a preventative barrier, keeping pests out before they move in.
+Scheduling treatment during these high-risk times can provide a preventative barrier, keeping pests out before they move in.

 Landscaping and Yard Factors